Lillian Gish: Early life

 Lillian Diana Gish was born on October 14, 1893, in Springfield, Ohio, the first child of actress Mary Robinson McConnell, and James Leigh Gish.
 Lillian had a younger sister, Dorothy, who also became a popular movie star.

 Her mother was a Scottish Episcopalian and her father was of German Lutheran descent.
 The first several generations of Gishes were Dunkard ministers.
 Gish's father was an alcoholic and left the family; her mother took up acting to support them.
 The family moved to East St. Louis, Illinois, where they lived for several years with Lillian's aunt and uncle, Henry and Rose McConnell.
 Their mother opened the Majestic Candy Kitchen, and the girls helped sell popcorn and candy to patrons of the old Majestic Theater, located next door.
 The girls attended St. Henry's School, where they acted in school plays.

 In 1910, the girls were living with their aunt Emily in Massillon, Ohio, when they were notified that their father, James, was gravely ill in Oklahoma.
 The 17-year-old Lillian traveled to Shawnee, Oklahoma, where James's brother Alfred Grant Gish and his wife, Maude, lived.
 Her father, who by then was institutionalized in the Oklahoma Hospital for the Insane in Norman, was able to travel the 35 miles to Shawnee and the two got reacquainted.
 She stayed with her aunt and uncle, and attended Shawnee High School there.
 Her father died in Norman, Oklahoma, in 1912, but she had returned to Ohio a few months before this.

 When the theater next to the candy store burned down, the family moved to New York, where the girls helped their mother run a candy and popcorn stand at the Fort George amusement grounds.
 They became good friends with a next-door neighbor, Gladys Smith.
 Gladys was a child actress who did some work for director D. W. Griffith, and later took the stage name Mary Pickford.
-When Lillian and Dorothy were old enough, they joined the theatre, often traveling separately in different productions.
+When Lillian and Dorothy were old enough, they joined the theater, often traveling separately in different productions.
 They also took modeling jobs, with Lillian posing for artist Victor Maurel in exchange for voice lessons.

 In 1912, their friend Mary Pickford introduced the sisters to Griffith and helped get them contracts with Biograph Studios.
 Lillian Gish soon became one of America's best-loved actresses; she was 19 years old at the time, but told casting directors she was 16.